aomlomics/protocols/construction/protocol_bioinformatics_amplicon_tourmaline2.md

 ### Step 2 (REPSEQS) overview
 The repseqs step is responsible for denoising your sequencing data and generating representative sequences for downstream analysis.
 The main actions performed in this step are:

-- **Denoising:** The pipeline asses error modeling and sample inference to identify true biological sequences, using [DADA2](https://github.com/benjjneb/dada2) (paired-end or single-end).
+- **Denoising:** The pipeline assesses error modeling and sample inference to identify true biological sequences, using [DADA2](https://github.com/benjjneb/dada2) (paired-end or single-end).
 - **Filtering (optional):** If enabled, sequences can be filtered by length, abundance, prevalence, and frequency thresholds
 - **Feature table generation:** Creates a feature table with ASV/OTU counts per sample
 - **Quality assessment:** Generates comprehensive statistics and visualizations including: